 Irritability and trouble sleeping because of the discomfort.

 Solid teething rings or teethers can help ease your baby's discomfort from teething.
 Many items are available and clearly marked for this purpose.
+Don't use fluid-filled teething rings.
 Make sure that items will not pose a choking hazard and are safe to put in a baby's mouth.

 Biting or chewing on a clean, damp, cold face cloth can also help relieve teething pain.